 Neither the Trustee nor the representatives of ANZ Staff Super provide personal financial advice.
-Nothing in the Employee Section (Section A) Product Disclosure Statement or this booklet should be construed as providing personal financial advice.
+Nothing in the Employee Section Product Disclosure Statement or this booklet should be construed as providing personal financial advice.

-The Trustee has entered into an agreement with Mercer under which Mercer Financial Advice (Australia) Pty Ltd has been engaged to provide ANZ Staff Super members with general or limited personal financial advice about options available within ANZ Staff Super over the phone for no extra charge.
-These financial planning services are provided by Mercer Financial Advice (Australia) Pty Ltd under AFSL 411766.
-Any advice provided by Mercer's financial advisers is not provided or endorsed by the Trustee.
+As part of its agreement with the Administrator, general and limited personal advice about options available within ANZ Staff Super is provided over the phone.
+These services are provided under Link Advice Pty Limited's AFSL 258145.
+Any advice provided by Link Advice's advisers is not provided or endorsed by the Trustee and is not provided under the Trustee's AFSL.
 If you'd like to talk to a financial adviser, call us on 1800 000 086.